Blackwoodsounddesign/StewartsMax_PDExterns/README.md

  Includes:

 # Panner5~
- 5 channel spatializer <br>
+ 5 channel spatializer. <br>

 # TapeDelay~
- A tape delay with lowpass filter, an LFO, and some output distortion
+ A tape delay with lowpass filter, an LFO, and some output distortion.  <br>

+ # Wavetable~
+  A wavetable C plugin.